mariana-stefani/portfolio/README.md

 * This progress circle will move accordingly to the percentage learned in each skill.

 **Projects Container**
 * In this container, the user will find the projects I have worked on recently.
-It contains a picture of the project in a desktop screen along with a brief description of the project and two buttons for the project's github repository and the project's live website.
+It contains a picture of the project in a desktop screen along with a brief description of the project and two buttons for the project's GitHub repository and the project's live website.
 If the admin user is logged in, three buttons will be shown to add, edit and/or delete a project.

 **Contact Form Container**
 * In this container, there is a contact form where the user can enter his/her name, email address and send me a message.